 - Before, I used to just put the eggplant on the bottom of the baking dish, this time I have wrapped eggplants around the rice.
 This also ensure that the rice will not fly everywhere when you flip the dish.

-Add tomato slices to the bottom of the pan then top that with the browned ground meat.
+- Add tomato and meat: add tomato slices to the bottom of the pan then top that with the browned ground meat.

-Arrange eggplant slices so they are overlapping and hanging on the sides of the dish.
+- Arrange eggplant: arrange eggplant slices so they are overlapping and hanging on the sides of the dish.
 Make sure to cover the bottom well.

 You may need